Marvan-T/Encryption-Decryption/README.md

 # Encryption-Decryption
 Encryption-Decryption program that is able to take input from the command line/file and output the result to the command line/file.
 Currently supports two algorithms;
-- Unicode
+- Unicode - encryption/decryption using the standard unicode table
-- Alphabet Shifting
+- Alphabet Shifting - using the English alphabet for encryption and decryption
 <br />

 ![ezgif-3-c7d37fcb53a9](https://user-images.githubusercontent.com/65969444/96375973-351e7880-1174-11eb-8fc6-d65eb5a3f7e9.gif)